Ynn/selfstar/for-beginners/intro-services.md

 + if the dependency is **optional** : when mandatory the cardinality is (1,1 - single) or (1,n - multiple).
 That means that your component can be stopped if no service is available.
 When the dependency is optional, the cardinality is (0,1 - single) or (0,n - multiple) and the component lifecycle is not affected by the availability of services.

 + the **name of the injected field**.
 Services will be injected to this field depending on the policy (see [iPOJO introduction](/article/for-beginners/intro-ipojo)).
-In our case, we want to be able to
+In our case, we will use the default policy : keeping the services until they are unavailable.
+We will called it "helloServices".
+As the dependency is multiple and optional, the IDE will generate an array of size (0..n) that will be injected by iPOJO.

++ the **bind** and **unbind methods**.
+These methods are called when a new service is discovered (reciprocally when it leaves).They offer a convenient way to react to service change and to get the service properties from a specific service.
+The signature of the method is (Object service, Map properties) where they object is the service and the map contains the properties.
+In our case, we only use these methods to prompt some message.
+Later we will see that we can use them for improving context-awareness.

++ the **type** is the name of the service interface.
+In our case, "org.example.hello.service.Hello".

 ![add property]({#img#}/intro-services/requiredService1.png)

 Configure the dependency type to "org.example.hello.service.Hello" by selecting the interface in the selection wizard.
 ![add property]({#img#}/intro-services/requiredService2.png)

+### Implementation of the Hello client

 Let's generate the client.
 Once again, you should use a different package name (org.example.hello.client)
 ![add property]({#img#}/intro-services/generationClient.png)